scottgigawatt/duplex/README.md

 To allow your containers to communicate within the private Docker network, follow these steps:

-To keep your containers communicating smoothly, you might need to tweak your firewall settings in Synology DSM.
-Follow these steps to update your **Synology Firewall** settings:

 1. Open **Control Panel** → **Security** (under Connectivity).
 2. Go to the **Firewall** tab → Click **Edit Rules**.
 3. Click **Create** to add a rule: